Canada–United States relations: Northwest Passage

+Alberta separatism

+Between April 2025 and January 2026, officials from the Trump administration held several private meetings in Washington with representatives of the Alberta Prosperity Project, an Alberta separatist group.
+Treasury Secretary Scott Bessent described Alberta as "a natural partner for the U.S." and referred to speculation about a possible referendum on the province's future within Canada.
+In response, PM Mark Carney and Alberta Premier Danielle Smith said the U.S should respect Canadian sovereignty.

 Views of presidents and prime ministers

 Presidents and prime ministers typically make formal or informal statements that indicate the diplomatic policy of their administration.
 Diplomats and journalists at the time—and historians since—dissect the nuances and tone to detect the warmth or coolness of the relationship.